Pelvic Pain During Pregnancy

 - Burning sensation while urinating

 Diastasis recti occur when your abdominal muscles separate during pregnancy.
-This can cause pelvic pain pregnancy symptoms similar to SPD.
+This can cause lower abdomen and pelvic pain pregnancy symptoms similar to SPD.
 In addition, an ovarian cyst can grow larger during pregnancy and cause persistent abdominal pain.
 Urinary tract infections and constipation may also cause pelvic pressure during pregnancy.
 They are common conditions that can be treated with antibiotics, iron supplements, eating fiber-rich foods, staying hydrated, and using a stool softener.

 Pelvic floor pain during pregnancy can make it hard to get around or do daily activities.
 You may feel pubic symphysis pain: